w3f/Grants-Program/applications/zkSBT.md

 * Install polkadot.js wallet and Manta wallet, and create key pairs for both of these two wallets
 * The user uploads the photo as an SBT picture and the AsMatch back-end service will generate similar AIGC pictures with different styles
-* The user selects one of the AIGC pictures and signs the mint transaction to the Polkadot blockchain
+* The user selects one of the AIGC pictures and signs the mint transaction to the Polkadot parachain
-* The user sign transaction by Manta wallet to sync SBT metadata from Polkadot blockchain to Manta
+* The user sign transaction by Manta wallet to sync SBT metadata from Polkadot parachain to Manta
 * The user generates a proof key of SBT on the AsMatch PC website
 * The user opens AsMatch APP on iOS/Android, and copy-paste or scans the QR code of the proof key to verify the ownership of SBT
 * The user set SBT picture as the profile photo